ErNikhil0/Rmbr-password-manager-/README.md

 # Rmbr-password-manager-
 A secure and efficient password manager built with the MERN stack (MongoDB, Express, React, Node.js) and styled using Tailwind CSS.
 This app allows users to safely store and manage their passwords with robust encryption.

+Frontend: React + Tailwind CSS for a modern and responsive UI.
+Backend: Express.js for API handling and routing.
+Database: MongoDB for secure password storage.